Skip to content

 The agent’s journal repeats a line like:

-Stream connect failed: rpc error: ... tls: failed to verify certificate:
+tls: failed to verify certificate:

 x509: certificate is valid for 10.0.1.3, 127.0.0.1, ::1, not 35.230.148.135

-The agent reached the server and trusts its CA, but the server’s gRPC certificate has no SAN for the address the agent connects to (35.230.148.135 above).
-The agent does strict mTLS and has no skip-verify option by design — the fix is always on the server, and takes ~30 seconds.
+The agent reached the server, but the server’s TLS certificate — terminated by the ingress / reverse proxy in front of the server — has no SAN for the address the agent connects to (35.230.148.135 above).
+The agent authenticates with a Bearer token, not a client certificate, so the fix is always on the server’s TLS front door.

 Throwaway lab and can’t touch the server right now?
-The agent has an escape hatch — certificates.insecureSkipVerify: true in /etc/linkmesh-agent/config.yaml — that connects without verifying the server cert.
+The agent has an escape hatch — certificates.insecureSkipVerify: true in /etc/linkmesh/config.yaml — that connects without verifying the server cert.
 It disables MITM protection on the control plane and the agent will nag with a WARN on every connect, so treat it as dev-only and never ship it.
 The fix above is the right one for anything real; details under the agent config.yaml entry in the configuration reference.

 ”Two operators using the same token”